- American Physical Society Sites

 This award was established in 1981 with support from friends of the Division of Plasma Physics.
 Since 2007, UCLA has provided generous funding made possible through donations from family, friends and colleagues of John Dawson.

 Nominations are open to scientists of all nationalities regardless of the geographical site at which the work was done.
 It may be a given to a set of individuals as well as to individual scientists, as appropriate, to honor those who make essential contributions to the cited research achievement.
-Nominations are active for three years.
+Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.

 The nomination package must include: